Macedonian alphabet: History

-From the Balkan Wars of 1912/13, and the end of the Second World War, today North Macedonia was part of Serbia (later the Kingdom of Yugoslavia) and occasionally of Bulgaria, and standard Serbian and Bulgarian were the official languages.
-The Serbian and Bulgarian authorities considered Macedonian to be a dialect of Serbian or Bulgarian respectively, and according to some authors proscribed its use. (see also History of the Macedonian language).
-However, some books in Macedonian dialects were published in Bulgaria, some texts in Macedonian dialect were published in Yugoslavia in the 1920s and 1930s as well.
+From the Balkan Wars of 1912/1913, and until the end of the Second World War, Vardar Macedonia (modern North Macedonia) was part of Serbia (later the Kingdom of Yugoslavia) and occasionally of Bulgaria, and standard Serbian and Bulgarian were imposed as the official languages.
+The Serbian and Bulgarian authorities considered Macedonian to be a dialect of Serbian or Bulgarian respectively.
+Some books in Macedonian dialects were published in Bulgaria, while some texts in Macedonian dialect were published in Yugoslavia in the 1920s and 1930s as well.

 Standardization

-At the end of WWII this territory was incorporated into the Socialist Federal Republic of Yugoslavia as the Socialist Republic of Macedonia, the Yugoslav authorities recognized a distinct Macedonian ethnic identity and language.
-The Anti-Fascist Assembly for the National Liberation of Macedonia (ASNOM, effectively the Macedonian provisional government) formed the "Commission for the Establishment of the Macedonian Language, Alphabet and Orthography", to standardize Macedonian and its alphabet.

-ASNOM rejected the first commission's recommendations, and formed a second commission, whose recommendations were accepted.
-The (second) commissions' recommendations were strongly influenced by the Serbian Cyrillic alphabet (28 of the Macedonian alphabet's 31 letters are common to both Macedonian and Serbian, the letters unique to Macedonian being Ѓ, Ѕ, and Ќ), and by the works of Krste Misirkov.
+The Antifascist Assembly of the National Liberation of Macedonia (ASNOM) made the Macedonian language official on 2 August 1944.
+In 1944, Blaže Koneski participated in the first attempts to codify the alphabet, initiated by the Macedonian Partisans in the village Gorno Vranovci.
+In a meeting of ASNOM on 30 September, a provisional alphabet with 25 letters was proposed.
+After the capture of Skopje in November 1944, the Presidium of ASNOM met there and appointed the Commission for the Establishment of the Macedonian Language, Alphabet and Orthography to prepare a proposal about the alphabet and orthography of the Macedonian language.

-The First Commission
+First Commission

-The first commission meeting, November 1944.
-From left to right: Vasil Iljoski, Hristo Zografov, Krum Tošev, Dare Džambaz, Venko Markovski, Mirko Pavlovski, Mihail Petruševski, Risto Prodanov, Georgi Kiselinov, Georgi Šoptrajanov, Jovan Kostovski.
+The first commission's meeting, November 1944.
+From left to right: Vasil Iljoski, Hristo Zografov, Krum Tošev, Dare Džambaz, Venko Markovski, Mirko Pavlovski, Mihail Petruševski, Risto Prodanov, Gjorgji Kiselinov, Georgi Šoptrajanov, Jovan Kostovski.